cms-opendata-workshop/workshop2023-lesson-docker/_episodes/03-docker-for-cms-opendata.md

 <p>As there are rate limits for pulls from Docker Hub, you may get the following error message: <code class="language-plaintext highlighter-rouge">docker: Error response from daemon: toomanyrequests: You have reached your pull rate limit.
 You may increase the limit by authenticating and upgrading.</code>.
 In that case, try later (the limit is per 6 hours) or use the mirror <code class="language-plaintext highlighter-rouge">gitlab-registry.cern.ch/cms-cloud/cmssw-docker-opendata/cmssw_7_6_7-slc6_amd64_gcc493</code> instead of <code class="language-plaintext highlighter-rouge">cmsopendata/cmssw_7_6_7_vnc</code>.</p>

 <blockquote class="testimonial">
+  <h2 id="wslconfig">Windows WSL2 exiting with code 139?</h2>
-  <p>If the docker command exits without giving you the output above, see <a href="https://opendata-forum.cern.ch/t/running-cms-opendata-containers-in-wsl2/30">this post</a> in the CERN Open Data forum (note in particular that the <code class="language-plaintext highlighter-rouge">.wslconfig</code> file that you need to add must not have a file extension, if Windows adds it automatically, rename the file).</p>
+  <p>If the docker command exits without giving you the output above, typically showing exit code 139 in the docker console, see <a href="https://opendata-forum.cern.ch/t/running-cms-opendata-containers-in-wsl2/30">this post</a> in the CERN Open Data forum (note in particular that the <code class="language-plaintext highlighter-rouge">.wslconfig</code> file that you need to add must not have a file extension, if Windows adds it automatically, rename the file).</p>
 </blockquote>

 <p>Now let’s understand the options that were used for the <code class="language-plaintext highlighter-rouge">docker run</code> command.</p>